ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 ## Scatter plots

 Scatter plots help us analyze relationships between two numeric variables.
-In the [Matplotlib inheritance](https://ploomber-sql.readthedocs.io/en/latest/visualizing-your-sql-queries/plotting-with-seaborn.html#matplotlib-inheritance) section above, we saw examples of the `scatterplot` function, which create Axes-level objects, to analyze the effect of `ratio_of_urban_inhabitants` on `average_salary` by `region`.
-Below, we will introduce a Figure-level function `relplot`, along with some customizations, to create faceted scatter plots that help us easily visualize data from multiple tables and columns.
+In the [Matplotlib inheritance](https://ploomber-sql.readthedocs.io/en/latest/visualizing-your-sql-queries/plotting-with-seaborn.html#matplotlib-inheritance) section above, we saw examples of the `scatterplot` function, which create axes-level objects, to analyze the effect of `ratio_of_urban_inhabitants` on `average_salary` by `region`.
+Below, we will introduce a figure-level function `relplot`, along with some customizations, to create faceted scatter plots that help us easily visualize data from multiple tables and columns.

 ### Example